 Select Save and close to save the subscription.
 You will receive an email snapshot of each report page when the report is refreshed.
 If the report doesn't refresh, you will not receive a snapshot email that day.
 If the report refreshes more than once a day, you will only receive the email snapshot after the first refresh.

 The following table describes how frequently you will receive an email.
-It all depends on the location of the dataset upon which the report is based (DirectQuery, Live connection, imported to Power BI, or Excel file in OneDrive or SharePoint Online) and on the subscription options available and selected (daily, weekly, or none).
+It all depends on the connection method of the dataset upon which the dashboard or report is based (DirectQuery, Live connection, imported to Power BI, or Excel file in OneDrive or SharePoint Online) and on the subscription options available and selected (daily, weekly, or none).

 |DirectQuery||Live Connect||Scheduled refresh (import)||Excel file in OneDrive/SharePoint Online|